Skip to main content

 OSA is the most common form.
 Risk factors for OSA include being overweight, a family history of the condition, allergies, a small airway, and enlarged tonsils.
 In OSA, breathing is interrupted by a blockage of airflow, while in CSA breathing stops due to a lack of effort to breathe.

-Sleep disorders, including sleep apnea, have become a significant health issue in the United States.
-The American Academy of Sleep Medicine estimates that more than 22 million Americans suffer from sleep apnea.
-More than 18 million Americans have moderate or severe obstructive and are suffering unnecessarily including with progressive health deterioration, despondency, depression, memory loss, cognitive impairment, diabetes, and heart disease.
 Unfortunately, most of these people are not aware they have sleep apnea.
 OSA, when left untreated, can lead to high blood pressure, chronic heart failure, atrial fibrillation, stroke, and other cardiovascular problems and is a factor in many traffic accidents and accidents with heavy machinery, owing to the persistent drowsiness suffered by many OSA patients before the disease is recognized and treated.

 Signs and Symptoms